toltalchaos/shop-os/README.md

 ## Future Enhancements (idea dumping ground)

-- product items should have "options"
+- product items should have "options".... this might need a relational DB.... firebase DOES offer this now though so it might be good for server functions...????
   - something like "size" or "colour" should be available to create and select from.. then those should have individual invintory counts...
 - implement a better order tracking system (some kind of gridview?)
 - figure out deployment and versioning procedure... how do we get non-tech users setup?..... can we make an .EXE file that will run the user through a setup wizard?.....